alankrantas/micropython-BPIBIT/README.md

 The module has built-in notes from C3 (middle C) to C7.
 C2 sharp/D2 flat is expressed as 'C2D2', F4 sharp/G4 flat is 'F4G4', and so on.

-If the delay time is set as 0 the tone won't stop.
+If the delay time set as 0 the tone won't stop.

 You can stop tones by using